JakHer/blackjack-js/README.md

 - CustomHooks
 - localStorage

-## Setup

 ## Known issues

 - https://deckofcardsapi.com/ returns often 500 error
 - due to 6 decks, lots of key repeating
-  -prompt on the closing window is generic by default, changing prevented by browser, the game is saved
+- prompt on the closing window is generic by default, changing prevented by browser, the game is saved
+- error handling - no UI actions, only log

+## Setup

 ### `npm start`